emqx/emqx-operator/docs/en_US/tasks/configure-emqx-prometheus.md

-# Monitor EMQX Cluster By Prometheus
+# Monitor EMQX cluster by Prometheus

-## Task target
+## Task Target

 How to monitor EMQX cluster through Prometheus.